dmohanty/dotfiles/README.md

 ## Installation

-At present this install script only supports systems with OS's based on APT.
+At present this install script only supports systems with operating systems with support for APT.

 ```bash
   git clone <url> df;